-The IP Camera provides multiple <Noise Reduction> options for delivering an optimised image quality especially in extra low-light conditions.
+The IP Camera provides a 3DNR function for delivering an optimised image quality especially in extra low-light conditions

-The different level options for 3D Noise Reduction (3DNR) include Low, Mid and Hi.
+Different levels of options (Low / Mid / High) for 3DNR are supported.
 A higher level of 3DNR generates relatively enhanced noise reduction.